plausible/website/_posts/2021-01-27-what-we-learned-on-our-journey-to-10-000-monthly-reccuring-revenue.md

 ---
 layout: post
-title: What we learned on our journey to $10,000 monthly reccuring revenue
+title: What we learned on our journey to $10,000 MRR
 description: We've made it to $10,000 MRR with Plausible Analytics!
 Several people asked about our lessons learned, so I wanted to share some in this post.